-If you have any career guidance questions that aren’t being answered here, please get in touch with us and we will answer it here.
+If you have any career guidance questions that aren’t answered here, please get in touch with us and we will answer them.

 I have just retired from football and I have no qualifications or work experience and my CV looks dismal apart from football results.
 What should I do?

 Thanks so much for your question.
 Sounds like you have identified a few gaps we need to work on.
 But in thinking about gaps I think you will find there are fewer gaps than you first thought.
 Humour me for a moment and ask yourself a few questions.
 For example, what skills or knowledge did you use in your soccer career?
 Where else in your life have these been relevant?
 What did you learn about yourself along the way?
 What do all these things say about what you are capable of?
 Which of these do you think will be most significant for you in moving forward?
 How does your understanding of your past make you view your future?